 The data stored in ROM is usually written during manufacturing and is not meant to be altered frequently.

-types of ROM:
+The types of ROM are as follows:

-PROM (Programmable ROM):

-Programmable Read-Only Memory (PROM) is a type of ROM that can be programmed after it has been manufactured, allowing users to write data to it just once.
+PROM (Programmable ROM): PROM is a type of ROM that can be programmed after it has been manufactured, allowing users to write data to it just once.
 This feature makes PROM a flexible solution for applications where specific instructions or data need to be stored permanently after production.
 However, once the data has been written to PROM, it cannot be modified or erased, making it a one-time programmable memory option.
 PROM is commonly used in applications where a fixed set of instructions is required, such as firmware storage in embedded systems and devices that do not need to be updated frequently.
 The programming of PROM typically involves using a special device called a programmer, which applies a higher voltage to specific memory locations to alter their state and encode the desired data.
 Because PROM is less flexible than other types of memory, such as EEPROM or flash memory, it is best suited for applications where the information is not expected to change after being programmed, ensuring data integrity and reliability over the device's operational lifetime.

 EPROM (Erasable Programmable ROM): EPROM, or Erasable Programmable Read-Only Memory, is a type of non-volatile memory that retains its contents even when power is turned off.
 What sets EPROM apart from standard ROM is its ability to be erased and reprogrammed.
 The erasure process involves exposing the EPROM chip to ultraviolet (UV) light, which clears the stored data by displacing the charge in the memory cells.
 Once erased, the memory can be reprogrammed with new data using a programming device.
 This capability allows for greater flexibility and adaptability in applications where updates to firmware or configuration settings are necessary, making EPROM particularly useful in embedded systems, firmware updates, and development environments where code iterations are frequent.
 However, the requirement for UV light for erasure and the relatively slower write speeds compared to modern memory types have made it less common in contemporary applications.

-EEPROM (Electrically Erasable Programmable ROM):

-Erasable Programmable Read-Only Memory (EPROM) is a type of ROM that provides the capability to erase and reprogram stored data, offering greater flexibility than traditional PROM.
-EPROM chips can be erased by exposing them to ultraviolet (UV) light, which clears the memory cells, allowing new data to be written to the chip.
+EEPROM (Electrically Erasable Programmable ROM): EPROM is a type of ROM that provides the capability to erase and reprogram stored data, offering greater flexibility than traditional PROM.
+EPROM chips can be erased by exposing them to UV light, which clears the memory cells, allowing new data to be written to the chip.
 This erasing process typically requires removing the EPROM from its circuit and placing it in a specialized eraser device that emits UV light for a specified duration.
 Once the data has been erased, the EPROM can be reprogrammed with new information using a programming device.
 This ability to update stored data makes EPROM particularly useful for applications where firmware or software may need to be revised over time, such as in embedded systems, development boards, and devices requiring frequent updates.
 However, because the erasing process involves physical removal and exposure to UV light, it is less convenient than more modern memory types like EEPROM and flash memory, which allow for in-circuit programming and erasing.
 Despite these limitations, EPROM remains a valuable option for certain applications, providing a balance of permanence and flexibility in data storage.

 Secondary memory